 - Next, copy the regedit executable from the desktop and paste it into the original location, i.e., C:\Windows

-- For the final part, restart your computer, and your Registry Editor should work perfectly fine.
+- Restart your computer, and your Registry Editor should work perfectly fine for the final part.

-This method may appear a little complicated, but the steps are not difficult to follow.
+This method may appear complicated, but the steps are not difficult to follow.
 As previously stated, this is one of the most effective ways to treat this problem.
-However, if you’re still having trouble, you can move on to the third method, which we’ll go over now.
+However, if you’re still having trouble, you can move on to the third method, which we’ll review now.

 3. Using The Group Policy Editor